apereo/apereo.github.io/_posts/blog/2017-09-10-stop-writing-code.md

 ## Negotiate

 So it might turn out that you essentially need to start from *scratch*.
 Great.
 This is your moment in the spotlight to negotiate a contribution agreement with the community.
 Questions you should be asking might include *“Is anyone else interested in this functionality?
 Is anyone else interested to collaborate on this?
-Is the community interested in adopting this if and when we deliver?”*
+Is the community interested in adopting this if and when we deliver?"*

 These are excellent questions.

 As I have repeatedly outlined, it most often does not matter what *this* is.
 Maybe you are working on a brand new capability absent in the current software stack…or maybe you’re adding a new variation to an existing feature, like the ability to use a relational database instead of a NoSQL database…or perhaps you want the system to dance for you based on the native and traditional customs of the end-user’s current region determined by the browser’s locale…who knows.

 Ordinarily, [it’s all good]( https://apereo.github.io/2017/02/18/onthe-theoryof-possibility/).
 The worst that could happen is, *“No, sorry.
-Code this for you only”*.
+Code this for you only"*.

 ## Execute